Luttre: From the Roman times till the Belgian independence

 Being a tax-free zone, the inhabitants were exempted from paying taxes on consumer goods.
 It also meant that people from the neighbouring villages were coming to Luttre for alcohol, wine or beer.
 We can also imagine a number of inns and pubs for travellers as the Roman highway was quite near.

-The area suffered a lot because of continuous wars throughout the centuries.
-Nevertheless, a traveller in 1615 going from Tournai (B) to Liège (B) wrote about the crystal clear water of the “Piéton”, the stream crossing Luttre, and the beauty of the landscape (green hills, forests and surrounding prairies).
+The area suffered due to continuous wars throughout the centuries.
+Nevertheless, a traveller in 1615 going from Tournai to Liège wrote about the crystal clear water of the “Piéton”, the stream crossing Luttre, and the beauty of the landscape (green hills, forests and surrounding prairies).

 Because of the new ideas following the French Revolution in 1789, the Austrian Emperor (who was governing present day Belgian territories) wanted to impose reforms.
 It was followed by a period of unrest that ended with the French invasion in 1794.
 The old regime (i.e. rights of the seigniors, the power of the monasteries, the church keeping official registers) was abolished.

 A new system based on municipalities was established in 1795.
 The municipality of Pont-à-Celles was created from 6 former seigniories (including Luttre).
 At the same time, the invaded territories were divided in 9 departments.
 Some municipalities, including that of the new Pont-à-Celles, were withdrawn from Nivelles (which went to the Dyle department, later which became the province of Brabant in 1815) and became part of the Jemappes (named after a French victory in 1792) department.

 After the defeat of Napoleon in 1815, present day Belgian territories were united to those of the Netherlands.
 The Jemappes department became the current province of Hainaut.